 - Right to object to processing carried out on the basis of legitimate interest or for direct marketing.
 Where you object to direct marketing, we will stop processing for that purpose immediately.

-- Right not to be subject to a decision based solely on automated processing that produces legal or similarly significant effects (we do not carry out such processing).
+- Right not to be subject to a decision based solely on automated processing that produces legal or similarly significant effects.

 - Right to withdraw consent at any time where we rely on consent as our lawful basis.

-- Right to lodge a complaint with the Nigeria Data Protection Commission, or with a supervisory authority in your country of residence if you are in the EEA or the UK.
+- Right to lodge a complaint with the Nigeria Data Protection Commission, or with a supervisory authority.

 To exercise any of these rights, write to connect@ratioafrica.com.
 We may ask you to verify your identity before responding.
 We will respond within 30 days, or explain the reason for any delay.
 Most requests are free of charge; for manifestly unfounded or excessive requests, we may charge a reasonable fee or refuse to act.